 The unused voucher remains valid and is transferable.

 This parking lot is NOT owned by the St. Anne’s University Hospital in Brno, so we can not influence the price of parking and the technical condition of the parking lot.

 Parking within the hospital area

 The entrance is allowed to patients.
-If the vehicle leaves within 15 minutes from the time of arrival, it is free.
-Parking for more than 15 minutes is charged at the amount of CZK 60 for each commenced hour.
+If the vehicle leaves within 30 minutes from the time of arrival, it is free.
+Parking for more than 30 minutes is charged at the amount of CZK 60 for each commenced hour.
+Parking for more than 2 hours is charged at the amount of CZK 100 for each commenced hour.

 Parking for disabled people

 People with disabilities are allowed free entry to the hospital area and parking is provided in reserved places without any limitation.